anvaka/ngraph.path.demo/README.md

 ## Data preparation

-Data generated and stored in this repository comes from www.openstreetmap.org.
-(it is made available under [ODbL](https://opendatacommons.org/licenses/odbl/) ).
+Data generated and stored in this repository comes from www.openstreetmap.org (it is made available under [ODbL](https://opendatacommons.org/licenses/odbl/)).

 *NB: The NYC graph was downloaded from http://www.dis.uniroma1.it/challenge9/download.shtml*

-Before this project, I didn't realize how powerful is open street maps API (OSM API).
+Before this project, I didn't realize how powerful is the Open Street Map API (OSM API).
 Tools like http://overpass-turbo.eu/ allows you to quickly build a query and fetch any information about anything on the map.
 Including roads and their intersections.